 Get up to date weather information @ https://www.weather.gov/unr/sdeoc

-SEVERE WEATHER: The 2020 Severe Weather Spotter Training has been canceled.
+SEVERE WEATHER: The Severe Weather Awareness/Spotter Training was last held at the Mitchell Technical College Amphitheater (Tech Center) on March 20, 2025, at 6:30 PM.
 If you would like to learn more about severe weather spotting, check out these links:

 Spotter Reference Sheet